-Neil Vidmar’s scholarly research involves the empirical study of law across a broad spectrum of topics in civil and criminal law.
-A social psychologist by training, he is a leading expert on jury behavior and outcomes and has extensively studied medical malpractice litigation, punitive damages, dispute resolution, and the social psychology of retribution and revenge.
+Neil Vidmar’s scholarly research involved the empirical study of law across a broad spectrum of topics in civil and criminal law.
+He also held a cross appointment in Duke University’s Department of Psychology.
+A social psychologist by training, Vidmar was a leading expert on jury behavior in both criminal and civil cases.
+He has extensively studied medical malpractice litigation; punitive damages; dispute resolution; and the social psychology of retribution and revenge.

-In addition to many articles, Vidmar is the author, with Valerie P. Hans, ofAmerican Juries: The Verdict (Prometheus Books, 2007) and Judging the Jury (1986).
-His other books include Medical Malpractice and the American Jury: Confronting the Myths About Jury Incompetence, Deep Pockets and Outrageous Damage Awards (University of Michigan Press, 1995), and World Jury Systems (Oxford University Press, 2000).
+In addition to over 200 articles and reports in law reviews and social science journals, Vidmar is the author, with Valerie P. Hans, of American Juries: The Verdict (Prometheus Books, 2007) and Judging the Jury (1986).
+His other books include Medical Malpractice and the American Jury: Confronting the Myths about Jury Incompetence; Deep Pockets and Outrageous Damage Awards (University of Michigan Press, 1995); and World Jury Systems (Oxford University Press, 2000).

-Vidmar has testified about jury prejudice and related issues in criminal and civil trials, including cases involving charges of terrorism; he was an expert witness during the trial of John Walker Lindh, the so-called “American Taliban.”
-He has testified or consulted about juries in Canada, England, Australia, New Zealand, and Hong Kong, and has testified before the United States Senate on issues relating to medical malpractice reform and damage awards.
-He has drafted amicus briefs on various criminal or civil justice issues for cases being litigated in the United States Supreme Court, the Canadian Supreme Court and a number of state supreme courts.
+Vidmar has frequently testified about jury prejudice and related issues in American criminal and civil trials.
+To take one example, he consulted with the defense and conducted research bearing on the trial of John Walker Lindh, the so-called “American Taliban.”
+He has also testified or consulted about juries in Canada, England, Australia, New Zealand, and Hong Kong, Additionally, he has made presentations before the United States Senate, the U.S. House of Representatives and several state legislatures on issues relating to medical malpractice reform and on the nature of damage awards.
+He has drafted amicus briefs on various criminal and civil justice issues for cases being litigated in the United States Supreme Court, the Canadian Supreme Court and a number of state supreme courts.
+He is a fellow of the Association for Psychological Science and is an active member of the Law and Society Association, the American Psychology-Law Society and the Society for Empirical Legal Studies.

-Vidmar earned his MA and PhD in social psychology from the University of Illinois, Urbana, in 1967.
-He joined the psychology faculty at the University of Western Ontario, in Canada, later that year, and also served on its law faculty from 1981 to 1990.
-He joined the Duke Law faculty in 1989.
-Vidmar has also taught at Osgoode Hall Law School at York University in Toronto, and spent a year as a Russell Sage Resident at Yale Law School (1973-74) after which he was a fellow at Battelle Seattle Research Center.
-Vidmar is a fellow of the Association for Psychological Science and is an active member of the Law and Society Association, the American Psychology-Law Society and the Society for Empirical Legal Studies.
+Professor Vidmar earned his MA and PhD in social psychology from the University of Illinois, Urbana, in 1967.
+He joined the psychology faculty at the University of Western Ontario, in Canada, later that year.
+Subsequently, he spent a year as a Russell Sage Resident at Yale Law School (1973-74) after which he was a fellow at Battelle Seattle Research Center (1975-76).
+Vidmar also taught at the University of Western Ontario Law School (1981- 1990) and at Osgoode Hall Law School at York University in Toronto.
+Vidmar joined the Duke Law faculty in 1987.